 The Cincinnati bullpen has been flammable, yielding 38 runs in the eighth inning.
 That’s one more run than they’ve given up in the seventh and ninth innings combined.
 If you ever doubted the importance of set up men, the Reds sinking ship will straighten you out.

 Cubs: Chicago was embarrassed by the 2006 flame-out season, so the franchise became a huge spender over the winter.
 A $300 million overhaul brought in Lou Piniella, Alfonso Soriano, Jason Marquis and Ted Lilly.
 Despite all the money flying through the air, the Cubbies started 15-16 as a favorite.
 The investment produced a -16.7 percent wagering return.
 Piniella was busy last week making changes to an explosive bullpen — bringing in Carlos Marmol and Angel Guzman while moving Neal Cotts out.

 Along with the bullpen changes, the Cubs inserted lefty Sean Marshall into the starting rotation.
 He became the third lefty in the rotation, joining Ted Lilly and Rich Hill.
 The Cubs rank near the top of the NL in pitching, fielding and hitting, yet they have been losing.
 That’s explained in part by a 2-10 record in one-run games and a bullpen with a 3-11 record that has blown seven saves.
 If the Cubs can get Carlos Zambrano more consistent, they could improve.

-Mariners: A year ago Seattle started the season 5-3, led by dominating young pitcher Felix Hernandez.
-A young ace can do wonders for a staff and the Mariners had high hopes for 2007.
-Then, they stumbled, losing six in a row as Hernandez missed a month with an elbow problem.
+Mariners: Seattle started the season 5-3, led by dominating young pitcher Felix Hernandez.
+A young ace can do wonders for a staff and the M’s had high hopes for 2007.
+Then they lost 6 in a row as Hernandez missed a month with an elbow problem.